AlexStocks/getty/README.md

 ## introdction ##
 ---
-> DESC       : a asynchronous network I/O library in golang
+> DESC       : a asynchronous network I/O library in golang.
+In getty there are two goroutines in one connection(session), one handle network read buffer tcp stream, the other handle logic process and write response into network write buffer.
+If your logic process may take a long time, you should start a new logic process goroutine by yourself in (Codec):OnMessage.
 >
 > LICENCE    : Apache License 2.0

 ## develop history ##
 ---

+- 2016/09/08
+	> 1 rewrite session.go:(Session)handlePackage() error handle logic
+    >
+    > 2 add utils.go:CountWatch
+    >
+    > 3 version: 0.3.06

 - 2016/09/07
 	> 1 session.go:(Session)Close() -> session.go:(Session)gc() to be invoked by session.go:(Session)handleLoop